MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 **What is the default location?**

-For UWP (WinUI 2) apps, the default UDF location is the `ApplicationData\LocalFolder` subfolder in the package's folder.
+The `ApplicationData\LocalFolder` subfolder in the package's folder.

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For UWP (WinUI 2) apps, in most cases, you should use the default UDF location.
+In most cases, you should use the default UDF location.

 **Why the default location is writeable:**